-Under the orders of the War Department, Lieutenant Zebulon Montgomery Pike, with a force consisting of two lieutenants, a surgeon, a sergeant, two corporals, 16 privates and an interpreter, set out in two boats from Belle Fountaine, near St. Louis, Missouri, on July 15, 1806 for the purpose of “exploring the internal parts of Louisiana.”
+Under the orders of the War Department, Lieutenant Zebulon Montgomery Pike, with a force consisting of two lieutenants, a surgeon, a sergeant, two corporals, 16 privates, and an interpreter, set out in two boats from Belle Fontaine, near St. Louis, Missouri, on July 15, 1806, for the purpose of “exploring the internal parts of Louisiana.”

 Accompanying him were chiefs and headmen of the Osage and Pawnee Indians, through which nations it was intended the expedition should pass.
-He also took a number of women and children who were returning to their nations from captivity among the Pottawatomie, having been freed by the United States government.
-La Charette was reached on the July 21st, where Pike found waiting for him Lieutenant James B. Wilkinson, Dr. John H. Robinson, and another interpreter, all of whom had gone on before.
+He also took several women and children returning to their nations from captivity among the Pottawatomie, having been freed by the United States government.
+La Charette was reached on July 21, where Pike found waiting for him Lieutenant James B. Wilkinson, Dr. John H. Robinson, and another interpreter, all of whom had gone on before.

-On September 6th the company arrived in the vicinity of the present town of Harding, Kansas, and passed over the divide separating the Osage from the Neosho Valley.
-On the 10th he reached the divide between the Neosho and Verdigris Rivers and on the 11th, camped on the latter stream, not far from what is now the town of Bazaar, in Chase County, Kansas.
+On September 6, the company arrived in the vicinity of the present town of Harding, Kansas, and passed over the divide separating the Osage from the Neosho Valley.
+On September 10, he reached the divide between the Neosho and Verdigris Rivers and, on the 11th, camped on the latter stream, not far from the town of Bazaar, in Chase County, Kansas.

 The beautiful prairies, covered with wildflowers and abounding with game, kindled the warmest praises of Pike.
-On September 12th he wrote that from the top of a hill he saw at one view on the flowered plain below, buffalo, elk, deer, antelope, and panther.
+On September 12, he wrote that he saw at one view on the flowered plain below buffalo, elk, deer, antelope, and panther from the top of a hill.
 This was the hunting ground of the Kanza or Kaw Indians, and the animals began to appear almost without numbers.
-On the 14th, all day long the expedition journeyed through an unending herd of buffalo, which merely opened ranks to let the intruders pass and then closed again as if nothing had happened.
-On the 15th a large unoccupied encampment of the Kanza Indians was passed, and Pike observed in the distance the buffalos running, which indicated the presence either of Indians or white men.
-On this day he camped near what is now Tampa in Marion County.
-Two days later he reached the Smoky Hill River, and after this, the game began to grow scarcer.
-He continued his journey to the mouth of the Saline River, which was reached on September 18th, and from that point turned almost directly north, and on the 25th, reached the Pawnee village, near where the town of Scandia now stands, in Republic County.
+On the 14th, the expedition journeyed through an unending herd of buffalo all day long, which merely opened ranks to let the intruders pass and then closed again as if nothing had happened.
+On the 15th, a large unoccupied encampment of the Kanza Indians was passed, and Pike observed in the distance the buffalo running, which indicated the presence either of Indians or white men.
+On this day, he camped near Tampa in Marion County.
+Two days later, he reached the Smoky Hill River, and after this, the game began to grow scarcer.
+He continued his journey to the mouth of the Saline River, which was reached on September 18, and from that point turned almost directly north, and on the 25th, reached the Pawnee village, near where the town of Scandia now stands, in Republic County.
 Pike was now on the Republican branch of the Kansas River, having crossed the Great Saline, the Little Saline, and Solomon’s Fork.

-Thus, was the United States flag raised for the first time in what is now the State of Kansas on September 29, 1806.
+Thus, the United States flag was raised for the first time in the State of Kansas on September 29, 1806.

-Having obtained horses from the Indians, Pike left the Pawnee village on October 7, taking a course a little west of south.
-On the 8th he came again upon the Spanish trail, and at one of the camps counted 59 fires, which, at six men to a fire, signified a force of 354 troopers.
+Pike obtained horses from the Indians and left the Pawnee village on October 7, taking a course a little west of south.
+On the 8th, he came again upon the Spanish trail and, at one of the camps, counted 59 fires, which, at six men to a fire, signified a force of 354 troopers.
 Solomon’s Fork was again crossed on the 9th, much farther to the west, and here, another Spanish camp was found.
 The party reached the Smoky Hill Fork on the 13th, not far from the boundary line of the counties of Russell and Ellsworth, and the following day arrived at the divide between the Arkansas and the Kansas Rivers.
-Here, Pike and a small party became lost on the prairie and did not turn up for several days, the expedition meantime continuing to the Arkansas River, where the lost party under Pike overtook it.
+Here, Pike and a small party became lost on the prairie and did not turn up for several days.
+The expedition continued to the Arkansas River, where the lost party under Pike overtook it.
 The river was crossed on the 19th.